arpitgoyal-nickelfox/PaginationUIManager/README.md

     pod install

 #### <i class="icon-pencil"></I>**Manually**
-If you don't want to use any dependency manager in your project, you can install this library manually too.
+If you don't want to use any dependency manager in your project, you can also install this library manually.
 Just add the following lines to your `Podfile`:

     pod "PaginationUIManager", :git => 'https://github.com/Nickelfox/PaginationUIManager.git'